Investment Management Leaders

 The NDIGI admitted the inaugural cohort of its IMLP in Spring 2017.

 The Investment Management Leaders Program (IMLP) is a keystone experience offered by NDIGI.
-Although many of the Institute's programs are available to the braoder set of Mendoza students, the Leaders program is an opportunity to provide a more in-depth finance education experience for selected students.
+Although many of the Institute's programs are available to the broader set of Mendoza students, the Leaders program is an opportunity to provide a more in-depth finance education experience for selected students.
 Students are admitted into the program through a rigorous application process.
 Only those students who are driven and passionate to pursue investment management careers are chosen.

 IMLP, which runs through senior year for undergraduates, is an academic and experiential learning investment program that aims to inspire and motivate tomorrow's investment leaders.
 When developing the program schedule for this initial cohort, care was given to complement the Mendoza curriculum and provide in-depth opportunities and experiences for the students.
 Also, as the Institute's goal is to create tomorrow's ethical investment leaders, the programming focuses not only on technical investment management topics, but also on ethical investing and leadership skills.